alok1974/compage/README.md

 # site - location where the package should be installed.
 Note that this
 # location should be in sys.path via PYTHONPATH or use of .pth files
-site = 'path to site location'
+site = '/home/agandhi/dev/python'

 # package_name - Name of the installed package
 package_name = 'compage'

 # src_dir - Path to source code dir
-src_dir = 'path to source code dir'
+src_dir = '/home/agandhi/github/compage/src/compage/'

 args = [site, package_name]
 kwargs = {